argoproj/argo-cd/docs/user-guide/commands/argocd_relogin.md

 ```

+# Reinitiates the logins with previous contexts

-# Reinitiates the login
+# Reinitiates login with previously logged in method
 argocd relogin

+# Reinitiates the logins with sso
+argocd relogin --sso

+# Reinitiates the login with password
+"argocd relogin --password YOUR_PASSWORD"

+# Configure direct access using Kubernetes API server
+argocd login cd.argoproj.io --core

-# If user logged in with - argocd login cd.argoproj.io --sso
+# If user logged in with - "argocd login cd.argoproj.io --sso"
 # The command - "argocd relogin" will Reinitiates SSO login and updates the server context

-# To Relogin with password
-argocd relogin --password YOUR_PASSWORD

 ```

 ### Options